mspnp/aks-baseline/01-prerequisites.md

    > :warning: The user or service principal initiating the deployment process _must_ have the following minimal set of Azure AD permissions assigned:
    >
    > * Azure AD [User Administrator](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#user-administrator-permissions) is _required_ to create a "break glass" AKS admin Active Directory Security Group and User.
 Alternatively, you could get your Azure AD admin to create this for you when instructed to do so.
    >   * If you are not part of the User Administrator group in the tenant associated to your Azure subscription, please consider [creating a new tenant](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-access-create-new-tenant#create-a-new-tenant-for-your-organization) to use while evaluating this implementation.
 The Azure AD tenant backing your Cluster's API RBAC does NOT need to be the same tenant associated with your Azure subscription.
-Your organization may have dedicated Azure AD tenants used specifically as a separation between Azure resource management, and Kubernetes control plane access.
-Ensure you're following your organization's practices when it comes to separation of identity stores to ensure limited "impact radius" on any compromised accounts.

 1. Latest [Azure CLI installed](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) or you can perform this from Azure Cloud Shell by clicking below.